transcom/mymove/README.md

 * `export GOLANGCI_LINT_CONCURRENCY=8` - variable to increase concurrency of golangci-lint; defaults to 6 on dev machines and to 1 in CircleCI.
 * `export GOLAND=1` - variable to enable go code debugging in goland

+### Setup: Prerequisites

+Run `make prereqs` and install everything it tells you to.
+Most of the prerequisites need you to use `brew install <package>`.

+**NOTE:** Do not configure PostgreSQL to automatically start at boot time or the DB commands will not work correctly!

 ### Setup: Pre-Commit